 Improvements to the park system will require a substantial investment over a long-term period.
-In 2021, the City will update and prioritize the park and trail capital improvement plan.
+In 2022, the City will update and prioritize the park and trail capital improvement planning.
 Moving forward, projects will be implemented as resources allow; funding will be aggressively solicited from a wide range of public and private sources.

-Three notable park facility projects that are in the conceptual phase of development are the "Veterans Pavilion at Kirkpatrick Memorial Park", the "Lexington Indoor Recreation Center", and the "Oak Park Splash Pad".
+Three notable park facility projects that are in the various phases of development are the "Veterans Pavilion at Kirkpatrick Memorial Park", the "Lexington Racquet Center", and the "Oak Park Splash Pad".
 The Veterans Pavilion is a proposed open-air amphitheater to be in the central portion of Kirkpatrick Memorial Park which is intended to (1) provide recognition for military veterans, (2) educate the public about the role of the military in society, and (3) provide a venue for community events.
+This project is currently in the final design process, with construction contemplated to begin in mid-2022.

-The Lexington Indoor Recreation Center is a proposed 25,000+ square foot facility that would provide a climate-controlled environment for youth, adult, and senior activities on a year-round basis, primarily based around racquet sports.
-The facility is intended to increase recreational programming and community participation rates.
-The preliminary site proposed for the facility is in the southwest portion of Plum Creek Park and would involve the redevelopment of the two outdated baseball/softball fields in that area.
-It is the intent of the City to complete a feasibility study on such a facility in 2021.
+The Lexington Racquet Center is a proposed 26,000+ square foot facility that would provide a climate-controlled environment for youth, adult, and senior activities on a year-round basis, primarily based around racquet sports.
+The facility is intended to maintain and increase recreational programming and community participation rates.
+The preliminary site proposed for the facility is in the southwest portion of Plum Creek Park and would involve the redevelopment of two outdated baseball/softball fields in that area.
+A project feasibility study was completed in 2021, and it is the intent of the City to seek funding for the project in 2022.

-The Oak Park Splash Pad is a proposed outdoor water playground to be in Oak Park.
+The Oak Park Splash Pad is a proposed outdoor water playground to be located in Oak Park.
 The project is intended to be the centerpiece of overall renovation efforts for the park and provide improved outdoor recreation facilities for that portion of the community.
+The project is under construction with completion anticipated in mid-2022.

-Action Responsible Party Timeframe Cost Update the park and trail CIP and City Jan-May Undetermined prioritize a 2021 work plan Design and implement viable projects City, Local Partners Jul-Dec Undetermined Solicit funding and cooperative City, Consultant, Local Ongoing Undetermined agreements for priority projects Partners Update the park and trail CIP and City Oct-Dec Undetermined prioritize a 2022 work plan
+Action Responsible Party Timeframe Cost Update the park and trail CIP and City Jan-May Undetermined prioritize a 2022 work plan Design and implement viable projects City, Local Partners Jul-Dec Undetermined Solicit funding and cooperative City, Consultant, Local Ongoing Undetermined agreements for priority projects Partners Update the park and trail CIP and City Oct-Dec Undetermined prioritize a 2023 work plan -

 • Electric System Improvements-as the community continues to develop, the demand for residential, commercial, and industrial electric capacity increases.
-In 2007, a system distribution study was completed by NPPD.
+In 2007, a system distribution study was completed in cooperation with NPPD.
 Following review of the study in early 2008, the City Council adopted a long-range capital improvement plan.

 In 2008, the first phase of the capital improvement plan was implemented with success.
-Additional phases of the capital plan will be implemented in 2021 and beyond as resources allow; accompanied by continued system evaluation by NPPD and City Staff.
+Additional phases of the capital plan will be implemented in 2022 and beyond as resources allow; accompanied by continued system evaluation by NPPD and City Staff.

-Action Responsible Party Timeframe Cost Complete system capacity and reliability City, NPPD Jan-Dec \$1,500,000 improvements System study and evaluation City, NPPD ongoing Variable
+Action Responsible Party Timeframe Cost Complete system capacity and reliability City, NPPD Jan-Dec \$1,430,000 improvements System study and evaluation City, NPPD ongoing Variable